hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

 #.
 [Optional] Visit the `VSC firewall page`_ in a browser and login with your
    institution credentials.
-This step is optional when connecting from a whitelisted IP address (among which are the KU Leuven address range, Flemish universities, most Belgian internet providers,...).
+This step is optional when connecting from a white-listed IP address (among which are the KU Leuven address range, Flemish universities, most Belgian Internet providers,...).
 It is **mandatory** for other IP addresses (for instance when you are connecting from abroad).
 #.
 Launch your ssh client and choose your private VSC key for authentication as
    usual.